-If interest rates had been 25 basis points higher/lower and all other variables were held constant, the Company's profit for the year ended March 31, 2020 would decrease/ increase by Rs.
-11.66 lakhs.
+If interest rates had been 25 basis points higher/lower and all other variables were held constant, the Company's profit for the year ended March 31, 2021 would decrease/increase by Rs.
+11.45 lakhs (March 31, 2020: decrease/increase by Rs.11.66 lakhs).
 This is mainly attributable to the Company's exposure to interest rates on its variable rate borrowings.